 375-376.
-MODERN FRENCH SEMINAR.
+FRENCH SEMINAR.
 Primarily for graduates.
 Throughout the year.
 Credit two hours a term.
-Hours to be arranged.
-Mr. BISHOP.
+T 2-4, or another hour to be arranged.
+Mr. COLLIGNON.

 An introduction to the methods and materials of research in French literature, by means of collective study of a problem in French literary history.